 As the digital environment gets more competitive by the day, businesses can no longer simply treat their websites as a venue for displaying information about their company and products.
-As much as you want your website to rank on Google, that will only carry you as far as bringing a potential customer through the front door, and means nothing if you don’t have the means to keep them there.
+As much as you want your website to rank on Google, that will only carry you as far as bringing a potential customer through the front door, and it means nothing if you don’t have the means to keep them there.

 To help with this, we’ve compiled a list of 9 things you should always keep in mind when building a new website (or updating an existing one).
 These steps should increase your chances of making a positive impression on potential customers and driving conversions at a higher rate.

-9 Ways to Bounce-Proof Your Site:
+9 Ways to Bounce-Proof Your Site

 1. Get Your SEO Right

 To reach your target audience, your website will need to be SEO ready, enabling it to show up higher on Google or another search engine.
 If you’re not sure where to start with this, take a look here and here for a better idea of SEO best practices and how to apply them to your business.

 Internet users are not exactly known for their superhuman patience.
 If they don’t find what they’re looking for a few minutes after arriving at your website, chances are they’ll lose interest and go elsewhere.